Adapt and Stabilize, Then Learn and Optimize: A New Approach to Adaptive LQR

 where $(x, y, z)$ is the COM position, $(v_x, v_y, v_z)$ is the COM velocity, $(\phi, \theta, \psi)$ are roll, pitch, and yaw, $(p, q, r)$ is the angular velocity, $F$ is the net vertical force on the drone, and $(\tau_x, \tau_y, \tau_z)$ are the net torques about each axis. $F$, $\tau_x$, $\tau_y$, and $\tau_z$ are nominally related to the thrusts from each rotor, $u_i$, as

-For the simulations, we considered the scenario of an unknown partial loss of effectiveness on each rotor.
+The quadrotor simulations in this work consider uncertainty in the form of an unknown partial loss of effectiveness on each rotor.
 Defining $\epsilon_* \in \bbR^4$ as the unknown LOE vector, the actual relationship between $F, \tau_x, \tau_y, \tau_z$, and $u_i$ is given by

 Let $\vec{x} = [x, y, z, \theta, \phi, \psi, v_x, v_y, v_z, q, p, r]^\top$.
 Then,

 where $A_c$ and $B_{c1}$ can be derived from \eqref{eqn:quadrotor_x_motion}-\eqref{eqn:quadrotor_psi_motion}.
 The physical parameters used were $g = 9.81\mathrm{m/s^2}$, $m = 0.4\mathrm{kg}$, $L = 11.43\mathrm{cm}$, $I_x = I_y = 2.09 * 10^{-3}\mathrm{kg.m^2}$, $I_z = 4.18 * 10^{-3}\mathrm{kg.m^2}$, and $\nu = 1.524\mathrm{cm}$, and the actual LOE used in the simulations was $\epsilon_* = [0.5, 1, 1, 1]^\top$, which would result in the quadrotor both losing altitude and pitching downward if not corrected by an adaptive controller.